-Genuine new replacement rocker switch, for Cessna P/N: S2160-1, S1824-1.
+Genuine new surplus condition rocker switch, for Cessna P/N: S2160-1, S1824-1.
 OEM equipment in practically every Cessna 100, 200, 300 series plane manufactured after 1970.
 Switch is Single-Pole (two terminals); Single-Throw(ON/OFF).
 Ever wonder why your switches are so sloppy, intermittent, or seem to seep sludge from within?
 Read on...*Did you know the FAA issued a Mandatory Service Bulletin in July, 2009 requiring replacement of these switches every 4-years if used for switching high-current devices (aka landing,taxi,beacon) Scroll to the end of the listing to read the entire Bulletin.Type: Miniature Rocker SwitchActuator Color: WhiteBezel Color: BlackContact Form: SPSTSwitch Function: ON - OFFCurrent Rating: 15 AVoltage Rating AC: 125 VACTermination Style: Quick Connect; 0.25"Actuator: RockerMounting Style: PanelBrand: Carling TechnologiesActuator Style: RockerDielectric Strength: UL/CSA: 1000V - live to dead metal partsElectrical Life: 100,000 cyclesMechanical Life:100,000 cyclesOperating Temperature: 32°F to 185°F (0°C to 85°C)

 Mfr: P/N: TA-201-TW-B